joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/index.md

 #### Autoscaling of stateful nodes

 As a general guidance, only _stateless_ components of GitLab can be run in Autoscaling groups, namely GitLab Rails and Sidekiq.

 Other components that have state, such as Gitaly, are not supported in this fashion (for more information, see [issue 2997](https://gitlab.com/gitlab-org/gitaly/-/issues/2997)).

 This also applies to other third-party stateful components such as Postgres and Redis, but you can explore other third-party solutions for those components if desired such as supported Cloud Provider services unless called out specifically as unsupported.

-However, [Cloud Native Hybrid setups](#cloud-native-hybrid) are generally preferred over ASGs as certain components such as like database migrations and [Mailroom](../incoming_email.md) can only be run on one node, which is handled better in Kubernetes.

 #### Spreading one environment over multiple data centers